 Your river trip is just a few days away and you’ve finally had the chance to look at the packing list.
-Naturally, your first thought is “do I really need all of this?”
+Naturally, your first thought is, “Do I really need all of this?”
 The short answer: Yes.
-But your essentials will be a little different for summer rafting in the Grand Canyon than for Idaho rafting in spring.
-So with that, here are a few suggested essentials for maximizing your comfort both on and off the water in every type of trip setting…
+But your gear essentials will be a little different for summer rafting in the Grand Canyon than for Idaho rafting in spring.
+So with that, here are a few suggestions to pack that will maximize your comfort both on and off the water in every type of river trip setting…

 Hoody – Cotton, synthetic, fleece, wool, down—whatever material your hoody is made out of, bring it.
 We love Patagonia’s Nano Puff Hoody because it’ll keep you warm, but it’s lightweight, water resistant, and compactable.

 Quick-Dry Undies – Let’s be real, what you wear down there can determine how you feel overall.
 ExOfficio’s Give-N-Go line of underwear—men’s /women’s, boxers or briefs—come in many forms and are compact, odor resistant, moisture-wicking, quick-drying, light weight and comfortable.
 Best underwear ever?
 You be the judge.

 Beanie (or Toque for You Canadians) – Bed head in the morning?
 No problem.
 Cold ears around the campfire?
 Not even on your radar.
 A beanie not only helps you retain heat, but can also help you hide the fact you haven’t washed your hair in four days.

 Long Underwear – If you remember anything from this list while packing, long underwear should be that thing.
 It can be worn as an extra insulating layer on the boat, and dry out fast enough to keep you warm in camp.